 |

-Within a few months of Thorn's 1982 launch of the first Lightstream MR16 lamps with dichroic mirrors, the range was extended to include variants having bayonet caps instead of the conventional 2-pin bases, for a number of reasons.
+Within a few months of Thorn's 1982 launch of Lightstream MR16 lamps with dichroic mirrors, the range was extended to include variants having bayonet caps instead of the conventional 2-pin bases, for a number of reasons.

-These problems were all overcome with the much more user-friendly bayonet cap.
+These problems were all overcome with the much more user friendly bayonet cap.
 The price increase however was considerable, and this stifled their success.
 Moreover in the following years the teething problems with the GX5.3 base were overcome anyway.
-In 1984 Thorn patented the improved GU5.3 base which features a pair of grooves in the neck area, with which small springs in the lampholder coincide to support its weight.
-The installation troubles were largely overcome by introducing pins with pointed ends, and the electrical connection issues were minimised with the use of more durable lampholder contacts.
+In 1984 Thorn patented the improved GU5.3 base which features a pair of grooves in the glass, with which small springs in the lampholder engage to support its weight.
+The installation troubles were largely overcome by introducing pins with pointed ends, and the electrical connection issues were minimised with the use of better lampholder materials.
 Consequently the bayonet capped halogen lamps represented only a brief interlude, and have practically disappeared from the market today. |